Last updated: 2025 March 23

 F 1/17, HW1-w2025 (posted on W 2025/01/15): Resistors and Ohm's Law

-Week 3: Circuit Analysis + Lab 1, Resistors and Ohm's Law
+Week 3: Basic method of circuit analysis + Lab 1, Resistors and Ohm's Law

 T 1/21, Lecture 5: (Text 2.3, 2.5): Basic Circuit Analysis + Circuit Analysis Examples